 How to Explore

-Glasgow is easily accessible via road, air and sea from the UK as well as overseas.
+Glasgow is easily accessible via road, air and sea from the UK and overseas.
 The city is easily explorable on foot, or you can rent a cycle or take public transport.

-Glasgow Central station links south, and Glasgow queen street station links the north mainly to Edinburgh.
+Glasgow Central Station links the south, and Glasgow Queen Street Station links the north mainly to Edinburgh.
 If you are taking the bus, various ticket schemes are there.
 Buy a weekly ticket or day ticket according to your stay.
 The best way to reach Glasgow airport in 15 minutes is to take the express service provided by the first bus.

-Open-top City Sightseeing Bus Tour is the best way to enjoy the city centre.
-This tour takes 1 hour and 25 minutes approx to complete where they stop in all the famous iconic places including the Riverside Museum, Glasgow Cathedral and many more.
+An open-top City Sightseeing Bus Tour is the best way to enjoy the city centre.
+This tour takes 1 hour and 25 minutes approx to complete where they stop in all the famous iconic places, including the Riverside Museum, Glasgow Cathedral and many more.

 Places To Visit In Glasgow